 But for the most part, I used the configuration options that are built into Headway, and relied on blocks and formatting through the Visual Editor.

-This also makes it easier for me to duplicate the look on sub-sites like my Website Checkup Tool or my members area.
+This also makes it easier for me to duplicate the look on sub-sites like my members area.

 Custom Members Area Site Leverages Headway Themes